v-research/knowledgezero/source/_posts/all-work-and-no-play-makes-xss.md

 *Us:* Excuse me!
 First, I don't agree with your categorization and, second ...

-*Prof. Mann:* Please stop interrupting, come here and "show us” if you have something more than impudence!
+*Prof. Mann:* Please stop interrupting, come here and "show us" if you have something more than impudence!

 *Audience:* Ugh!
 We will never get to the coffee break!
 Where is my free food?!